JoshWidrick/RPi_LED/README.md

 will have to update src/config.py and possibly the strip formation in src/ledcontroller.py.

+Installation
+---
+/home/pi/leds copy in /src for all controllers, and /web into the first.

 Usage
 ---
 Must run both webapp.py and ledcontroller.py as superuser in separate console windows.